Traffic Division & Other Infractions

 A few things to know about a trial by written declaration

-If you do not take care of your traffic citation in a timely manner, you may be convicted of the citation (pursuant to CVC §40903), and a civil assessment of $300.00 added to the amount currently due.
+If you do not take care of your traffic citation in a timely manner, you may be convicted of the citation (pursuant to CVC §40903).

 In addition to a civil assessment, the court may authorize collection actions on the amount due including, referral to a collection agency, CA Franchise Tax Board, wage garnishments, attachments of your bank accounts and personal property, and the filing of liens on your real property.